 AVICII: Invector reminds me of a few games yet it’s not like anything I’ve played this gen. As a rhythm game, it’s hard to be original – just how original can you make pushing a button which passes under your ship in time to the music?
 However, not only has Hello There pulled off making this game feel like something very new, they’ve made it both incredibly fun and super challenging for those who wish to push themselves for the online leaderboards.
 So, what do you actually do?

-There are four gameplay modes within AVICII: Invector, modes which alternate regularly depending on the song you’ve chosen to play.
+There are four gameplay modes within AVICII: Invector, modes that alternate regularly depending on the song you’ve chosen to play.
 First up is a standard ‘press the button as you fly over it’ mode, then there’s the same only you can move left and right on the track, the final track-based mode has Left and Right flip your ship between the three sides of the triangular road you’re flying down.
 The fourth mode has you leave the track completely as you fly your ship all over the screen, aiming to pass through neon pink ‘targets’ in order to keep the combo alive as the music plays.

 Just to keep things interesting, you also fill up a boost bar as you play, allowing you to enable it and literally shoot through the level at lightning speed, yet the music remains at the default speed.
-At first, I wondered how this would work as surely it will knock the button prompts out of beat of the music, right?
+At first, I wondered how this would work as surely it will knock the button prompts out of the beat of the music, right?
 Nope, although you’re going super-fast, the notes adjust themselves so they are still matched to the music, they just fly towards you a lot faster!

 If you’ve ever played a rhythm game like Rock Band before, you’ll know how these games usually scale up the difficulty.
 In that game, you’d grab your plastic guitar-shaped controller and Easy would be slow and only require the use of three buttons, Medium would be faster and use four buttons, then Hard and Very Hard would require the use of five buttons at much faster speeds.
 AVICII: Invector is very similar – only without the guitar.
 Easy is a decent speed and only uses Left, Right, L1, Cross and Square, Medium introduces Circle into the buttons and Hard drags along Triangle for the ride.
 The speed and button frequencies also increase with the difficulty.